tomjoht/learnapidoc/_docs/documenting_api_endpoints/docapis_api_reference_activity.md

 This part of the activity might be challenging, but here is where you'll start building some examples for your portfolio.

-1. Identify one of the API reference topics that needs help.
+1. In the same project as before, identify one of the API reference topics that needs help.
 (If the API has a new reference endpoint to document, focus on this endpoint.)
 2. Edit the topic to improve it.
 (If it's a new endpoint, write the documentation for it.)
 6. Create a [pull request](pubapis_github_pull_requests.html) and contribute your edits to the project.